whimax07/JArgParse/README.md

  - Finish the tests.
  - Add details of what it can and cannot do.
  - Add multiple use of the same flag to help.
- - Add a option on ArgParse to not include stack traces from arg parse exceptions.
+ - Add an option on ArgParse to not include stack traces from arg parse exceptions.

 ### Known bugs or quarks.
  - A list argument cannot start with a value starting with a "-".